-It is possible that during the interview unexpected information will be disclosed by the participant.
-This information could be related to criminal activity, unintentional or intentional mishandling of the medications (that could potentially cause immediate harm) or sensitive information related to the participants' health.
-This information will be dealt with according to the law and regulation of the country the participant resides in and considering the professional code of conduct that the interviewer must adhere to.
+It is possible that during the interviews or within the participant diaries unexpected information will be disclosed by the participant.
+This information could be related to criminal activity, unintentional or intentional mishandling of the medications (that could potentially cause immediate harm) or sensitive information related to the participant's health.
+This information will be dealt with according to the law and regulation of the country the participant resides in and considering the professional code of conduct that the interviewer or researcher must adhere to.